-To enter fugitive emissions, first type the type of gas in the appropriate field (optional).
+To enter fugitive emissions, first enter the type of gas in the appropriate field (optional).
 The Threshold Calculator permits the entry of 2 sources of fugitive emissions.
-If you need more fugitive emission sources, please email CER at reporting@cleanenergyregulator.gov.au.
+If you need more fugitive emission sources, please email CER at cer-nger-reporting@cer.gov.au.